CommWebTeam/en_to_fr_mapper/README.md

 - <span style="color:red">&lt;oti>></span>
 - <span style="color:red">The domestic cat is a member of the Felidae, a family that had a common ancestor about 10–15 million years ago.</span>

+Note that this is two separate ">" characters, not one "»" character.

 The tool will add `<span class="osfi-txt--italic>` in front of "The domestic cat", and `</span>` after "million years ago".

 ##### 2.2.
 If the extra French tag should be on a separate line